samumantha/instructor-training/content/lesson-design.md

 - Present your example in a small group and let others in your team guess which level you intended the example for!
 ```

-When designing exercises, consider that some participants will get stuck
-and may want to re-join at a later exercise.
-In other words it is nice
-if exercises build up on each other but not at the cost that if participants
-get stuck at exercise 2, they will not be able to do exercises 3 to N.

 ---